-MCE has included the Baseline Resource Data Template provided by the Commission staff in this filing.
+MCE has included the Baseline Resource Data Template provided by Commission staff in this filing.
 MCE would like to highlight the following:

-- The Baseline Resource template does not capture the complexities of the various types of contracting and delivering structures that exist in MCE's portfolio.
-Therefore, to work within the parameters of the template, MCE had to develop assumptions and inputs for certain contracts that do not accurately reflect how the contracted energy is scheduled and delivered. - The Baseline Resource Template could benefit from improved naming conventions and additional drop-down menu options, as current names and options do not reflect what is being requested in some cases. - MCE would encourage the Commission staff to work with the LSE's on the Baseline Resource Template to account for the various contracting, scheduling, and delivering structures in LSE's portfolios.
+- The Baseline Resource template does not capture the complexities of the various types of contracting structures that exist in MCE's portfolio.
+Therefore, to work within the parameters of the template, MCE had to develop assumptions and inputs for certain contracts that do not accurately reflect how the contracts operate. - The Baseline Resource Template could benefit from improved naming conventions and drop-down menu options, as current names and options do not reflect what is being requested in some cases. - MCE would encourage the Commission staff to work with the LSE's on the Baseline Resource Template to account for the various contracting structures in LSE's portfolios.